holycrap872/ucls-ml-ai/CourseMaterial/problem_sets/02_list_wheaties.md

    integer.
 The function will the return True/False as to whether the single integer is in the list.
     - For example: `[1, 3, 5], 4 -> False`
-8. Create a function that takes a list of integers as an input and then returns the second largest integer in the input list.
+8. Create a function that takes a list of **non-repeating** integers as an input and then returns the second largest integer in the input list.
+    - For example: `[1, 3, 2, 5] -> 3`
+    - Hint: Sorting really helps
-9. Create a function that takes a list of strings as an input and then returns whether the input list contains any duplicate elements.
+9. Create a function that takes **two inputs**: a list of integers and a single integer.
+The function will count the number of times that the given integer appears in the input list.
-    - Hint: A loop in a loop
+    - For example: `[1, 3, 5], 4 -> 0`
 10. Create a function that takes **two inputs**: a list of integers and a second list of integers as inputs and then returns a single list containing all elements that are in **only one** of the two input lists.